Community and school programs

 The Science and Engineering Challenge is a nationwide outreach program designed to inspire students to study science and engineering at a senior level.

-The Science, Maths and Real Technology (SMART) outreach program offers live, interactive, demonstration based science shows to schools through the University's Equity and Diversity unit and the Faculty of Science and IT.
+The Science, Maths and Real Technology (SMART) outreach program offers live, interactive, demonstration based science shows to schools through the University's Faculty of Science and IT.

 The Special Education Centre provides a diverse range of programs and services for people of all ages with a disability or special needs, and for their practitioners, families and communities.